 How long can a cat stay in a crate at night?

 Cats can stay in a crate safely for about six or so hours.
 Keeping them caged for too long can negatively impact their mental and physical health.
-They need physical activity, and being cooped up too long can cause stress, fear, and anxiety.
+They need physical activity, and being cooped up too long can cause stress, fear, loneliness, and anxiety.
 Kitties need to release energy and move around.
 If you need to cage them regularly for long periods, invest in a larger crate, a multi-level one they can move around in, or create a particular cattery area in your home where they are safely contained.

 Can you let your cat roam at night?